+'''

+Purpose:

+destroy the object

+Format:

+DESTRUCTOR

-Format: DESTRUCTOR (in logical_directory obj)
+(in logical_directory obj)

+Inputs:

+obj:

+the object to destroy

+InOuts:

+Outputs:

+PreCond: -

 PostCond: - the logical_directory is closed.

+Perms:

+Throws:

+Notes: - the semantics of the inherited destructors

+apply.

 - is_file

+Alias:

-Alias: for is_entry of saga::ns_directory
+for is_entry of saga::ns_directory

 - open_dir

 Purpose: creates a new logical_directory instance

+Format:

+open_dir

-Format: open_dir (in saga::url name,
+(in saga::url name,

+in int

-in int flags = Read, out logical_directory dir);
+flags = Read,

+out logical_directory dir);

+Inputs:

-Inputs: name: name of directory to open
+name of directory to open

+name:

+flags defining operation

+flags:

+modus

+InOuts:

+Outputs: dir:

-Outputs: dir: opened directory instance
+opened directory instance

+PreCond: -

+PostCond: - the session of the returned instance is that of

+the calling instance.

-- 'Owner' of name is the id of the context used to perform the operation if name gets method apply.
+- 'Owner' of name is the id of the context

+used to perform the operation if name gets

+'''

+Exec for name's parent directory.

 IncorrectURL

 BadParameter

 AlreadyExists

 DoesNotExist

 IncorrectState

 PermissionDenied

 AuthorizationFailed

+AuthenticationFailed